TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 ### 2. Create/Locate `reads.csv` file for your dataset

 Input reads are specified by the `reads` input parameter, specifying a path to a CSV file.
-The format of CSV file will vary slighly based upon the data, see examples for:
+The format of CSV file will vary slightly based upon the data, see examples for:

 - [single-end](../examples/testdata/single_end/test_reps.csv) - must contain columns for `sample_id` and `fastq`
 - [paired-end](../examples/human_test/human_test_reps.csv) - must contain columns for `sample_id`, `fastq1` and `fastq2`